openwebos/core-apps/com.palm.app.clock/README.md

 Core
 -------
+This repository contains Clock Application for webOS.

 index.html - This is the main html file which creates the main JS object for the App.

-source / - App Source Code folder.
-It contains the following sub-folders
+main / - App Source Code folder.
+It contains the main javascript file, alarm list and edit JS files.

+dashAlarm / dashboard - contains JS code to create and manage Alarm dashboards.

 css/ - This folder contains the CSS stylesheets used by APP UI.